MNLukashevich/Huawei_OR_Assignment/README.md

-# Huawei Job Scheduling Optimization
+# Job Scheduling Optimization

-This project aims to solve a job scheduling problem for Huawei Research Center, Minsk, involving the assignment of jobs to machines in such a way that the maximal completion time (makespan) is minimized.
-The project includes both Mixed Integer Linear Programming (MILP) and a pseudo-polynomial algorithm to solve the problem.
+This project aims to solve a job scheduling problem, where jobs need to be assigned to machines in a way that minimizes the maximal completion time (makespan).
+The goal is to balance the workload across machines efficiently and optimize the overall scheduling process.
+The project implements both Mixed Integer Linear Programming (MILP) and a pseudo-polynomial algorithm to solve the problem.

 ## Table of Contents